Northern Lights in Iceland and Its folklore

 Northern Lights and Icelandic Folklore

 The beautiful country of Iceland is known for many things be it the constantly changing weather, its Viking history, volcanoes or it being the first country to have a parliament.
-But the one thing that seems to stand out as a sought-after must-see experience in Iceland are the Northern lights.
+But the one thing that seems to stand out as a sought-after must-see experience in Iceland is the Northern lights.

 What were they thought to be? – Folklore and superstitions